Russia pummels port of Odesa in attempt to disrupt supplies

 In Washington, a top U.S. intelligence official testified Tuesday that eight to 10 Russian generals have been killed in the war.
 Lt.
 Gen. Scott Berrier, who leads the Defense Intelligence Agency, told a Senate committee that because Russia lacks a noncommissioned officer corps, its generals have to go into combat zones and end up in dangerous positions.

-Ukraine said Russian forces fired seven missiles Monday at Odesa, hitting a shopping center and a warehouse in the country’s largest port.
+Ukraine said Tuesday that Russian forces fired seven missiles at Odesa a day earlier, hitting a shopping center and a warehouse in the country’s largest port.
 One person was killed and five wounded, the military said.

 Images showed a burning building and debris — including a tennis shoe — in a heap of destruction in the city on the Black Sea.
 Mayor Gennady Trukhanov later visited the warehouse and said it “had nothing in common with military infrastructure or military objects.”